Muhsin ibn Ali

-Muhsin ibn Ali (المُحَسِّن بْنُ عَلِيّ), also spelled Mohsin, was the youngest son of Fatima bint Muhammad and Ali ibn Abi Talib, and thus a maternal grandson of the Islamic prophet Muhammad.
+Muhsin ibn Ali (المُحَسِّن بْنُ عَلِيّ), also spelled Mohsin, was the youngest son of Fatima and Ali, and thus a maternal grandson of the Islamic prophet Muhammad.
 He was a brother of Husayn and Hasan.
-Controversy surrounds the fate of Muhsin as some canonical Shia sources report that Muhsin died in miscarriage, following a raid on Fatima's house led by Umar, a companion of Muhammad.
-Alternatively, Sunnis hold that Muhsin died in infancy of natural causes.
+Controversy surrounds the fate of Muhsin as canonical Shia sources report that Muhsin died in miscarriage, following a raid on Fatima's house led by Umar, a companion of Muhammad and the second Rashidun caliph.
+Sunnis hold that Muhsin died in infancy of natural causes.

 Name

 The name Muhsin, like those of his brothers Hasan and Husayn, comes from the Arabic root Ḥ-S-N. Muhsin can mean 'beneficent,' 'benefactor,' or 'one who does the act of helping.'

 Historical background

 Saqifa

 In the immediate aftermath of Muhammad's death in 11/632, the Ansar (natives of Medina) gathered in the Saqifa (lit. 'courtyard') of the Sa'ida clan.
 The conventional wisdom is that they met to decide on a new leader for the Muslim community among themselves.
 For Madelung, however, the absence of the Muhajirun (migrants from Mecca) from this meeting suggests that the Ansar gathered to re-establish the control of the Ansar over their city Medina, under the belief that the Muhajirun would mostly return to Mecca after Muhammad's death.

 Abu Bakr and Umar, both companions of Muhammad, hastened to the gathering upon learning about it.
 After a heated session, in which a chief of the Ansar was likely beaten into submission by Umar, those gathered at Saqifa agreed on Abu Bakr as the new head of the community.